Inclusive content - Ethnicity, religion and nationality

 When and how to refer to ethnicity, religion or nationality and when to use capital letters.

-Only refer to people's ethnic heritage or religion if it's relevant to the content.
+Only refer to people's ethnic background or religion if it's relevant to the content.

 Example